pivotal/docs-tap/scc/ootb-supply-chain-testing.md

 reference such developer-provided Pipeline.

-So, aside from the objects previously defined in the Out of The Box Supply Chain Basic section, we need to include one more:
+So, aside from the objects previously defined in the Out of The Box Supply Chain Basic section, you need to include one more:

 - `tekton/Pipeline`: the definition of a series of tasks to run against the source code that has been found by earlier resources in the Supply Chain.